mmarinel/N-Puzzle-AI/README.md

 ![](resources/images/github/NPuzzle-Board.png)

-This Project is about creating an AI that can solve the N-Puzzle for N=3,4,5,... (where N is the length of a side of the square puzzle)
+This Project is about creating an AI that can solve the N-Puzzle for N=3,4,5,... (where N is the length of a side of the squared puzzle)

 The N-Puzzle is a generalization of the [15-Puzzle](https://en.wikipedia.org/wiki/15_Puzzle) problem invented by a postmaster that went by the name of Noyes Palmer Chapman, in the late 19th century.